 No. According to The Chicago Tribune, CBS continues to be very selective about which streaming platforms the company partners with.
 CBS has struck agreements with DirecTV Now, YouTube TV and PlayStation Vue.

 What’s the best way to get a CBS Live Stream?

 If you’re not buying an antenna at the moment, I would go with DirecTV Now because you are getting the most value for your money.

 For $35 per month, you’re getting 60+ live channels including a CBS live stream that you can take with you anywhere.
 As a subscriber, you’re also getting access to roughly 54 TV Everywhere apps and a massive on-demand movie selection.
-You can get a free Roku Streaming Stick if you prepay for one month.
-New subscribers that want a free Apple TV (32GB) only need to prepay for four months.
+New subscribers that want an Apple TV only need to prepay for three months.
+After you prepay, there’s no obligation to keep the service.
+Just go online and cancel.
 You can also just try out DirecTV Now free for 7 days if you don’t want to prepay for anything.

 Sports fans, especially ones that watch a lot of NFL and college football, might want to check out fuboTV free for 7 days.
 You’ll also get CBS Sports Network, NFL Network, Big Ten Network, PAC 12 Network, FS1 and FS2.

 What’s your favorite way to live stream CBS?
 Tell fellow readers in the comments below.